 Elm Academy Whole School Reading Strategy

-- Read Write Inc. Phonics – As soon as pupils start school in Early Years and Key Stage 1, they are taught the synthetic phonics scheme Read Write Inc. It is a phonics-based approach to reading which allows children to progress at a rate individual to them.
+- Read Write Inc. Phonics– As soon as pupils start school in Early Years and Key Stage 1, they are taught the synthetic phonics scheme Read Write Inc. It is a phonics-based approach to reading which allows children to progress at a rate individual to them.
 By learning the smallest sounds, children can break down unknown words to read fluently, as well as, learning words that cannot be sounded out.
 The aim is to become a successful and independent reader, ensuring children have a love of books and an enjoyment of reading.
-Pupils have daily phonics lessons which are taught as soon as all the children are in school and are regularly assessed to ensure staff can address any gaps swiftly, supporting our pupils to make progress with their reading abilities.
+Pupils have daily phonics lessons, which are streamed across Key Stage 1 (with Reception children joining them after Christmas), and are regularly assessed to ensure staff can address any gaps swiftly, supporting our pupils to make progress with their reading abilities.
 Pupils are assessed every half term on their knowledge of the sounds they have learnt and their ability to apply these independently.
 If they are unable to do this, targeted interventions are offered to ensure specific gaps are quickly filled.
 The RWI Phonics scheme is sequential; and ensures pupils are consistently building upon prior knowledge when learning to read.
 Pupils continue their phonics learning as they progress through the school until they are secure with their phonetic knowledge and can apply this confidently to independent reading.
 All staff across the school have had appropriate RWI Training which is then followed up and consolidated by the Phonics Lead and Vice Principal for Teaching & Learning to ensure the effective teaching of phonics is embedded.
 Recap sessions and Drop-In Question sessions are continually offered over the course of each academic year to ensure training is fresh and kept up to date.

 - Story Time – Daily, all pupils will be involved in story time.
 This is an allocated, protected time slot in the pupils’ timetable where they can listen to and enjoy an engaging text.
 This is aimed to develop pupils’ love and passion for reading.
 We hope pupils will then carry this love of reading with them throughout their lives.

 - Increasing Knowledge of Tier 2 Vocabulary – We are constantly striving to develop and widen our pupils’ bank of vocabulary.
 To support them with this, we teach five Tier 2 words a week that are taken from our Whole Class Reading text.
-The pupils learn the meaning of these words and are then taught the etymology before putting the words into context and thinking of synonyms and antonyms for the words.
+The pupils learn the meaning of these words and are then taught the etymology (the study of the origin of words and the way in which their meanings have changed throughout history) before putting the words into context and thinking of synonyms and antonyms for the words.
 The pupils then hear these in context when reading the text as a class and can also apply these words independently in their writing.

 - Variety and Love of Reading – We believe it is vitally important that all pupils are exposed to a wide selection of authors from different cultures, ethnicities, gender, and backgrounds to support their wider understanding of the world around them.
 That is why all our Whole Class Reading books and Story Time books are meticulously hand-picked by our teachers and the Senior Leadership Team to ensure all these different elements are reflected on and are woven throughout our curriculum.

 To develop pupils’ passion for reading we engage in numerous events throughout the year including Roald Dahl Day, World Book Day and ‘Get Caught Reading’.
-These events encourage pupils to enjoy reading further and are always a big success at Elm!
+These events encourage pupils to enjoy reading further and are always a big success at Elm.
 We also invite in a range of authors and other writers to encourage pupils to read a wider range of books and develop their writing skills.
 We see reading as a vital tool in developing pupils’ cultural capital and these events play a key part in this.
+Staff display the book they are currently reading around the school to encourage discussion and demonstrate the variety of books on offer.

 Staff at Elm expect parents/carers to listen to their children read at home for 5-10 minutes per day and to record this in their Planners so they can apply skills learnt at school.
 All pupils are sent home with at least one banded book of their choice that is appropriately challenging for their stage of reading, for them to enjoy at home.
 The carefully banded books ensure that pupils are practising the sounds they have learnt in school whilst consolidating previous knowledge.
 Any home reading is then celebrated through house points, Reading Champion Awards, tea parties and in whole school assemblies.
 We support parents/carers with this by offering parent workshops that inform them how their child is taught to read at school so they can support them effectively.
 We also provide sheets that give the parents/carers a range of questions and activities that they can complete with their child at home to engage and challenge them with reading further.
 As part of their home reading, we encourage pupils to re-read their books to develop fluency and promote that parents ask them a variety of questions to develop their understanding.